LuisSilva7/DSA-project/README.md

 This project aims to provide a comprehensive collection of common data structures and algorithms (DSA) implemented in C. It covers a wide range of essential concepts, including arrays, linked lists, stacks, queues, trees, sorting and searching algorithms, and more.

-## Why?
-(Motivation / Problem to Solve)

-Mastering data structures and algorithms is crucial for any software developer, as they form the foundation for solving complex problems efficiently.
-This project helps to understand how various data structures and algorithms work under the hood, focusing on implementing them in C, a low-level language.
-The goal is to solidify understanding and provide a reference for solving coding challenges and preparing for technical interviews.
-It serves as both a learning tool for beginners and a reference for experienced developers to refresh their knowledge and improve their problem-solving skills.

 ## Features

 - **Arrays**: Basic operations such as insertion, deletion, searching, and manipulation of one-dimensional and multi-dimensional arrays.